 a.
 The Parent Company entered into an agreement with CTX wherein the Parent Company agreed to perform financial, legal, human resources, sales and marketing support, administrative support and technical services for a fee.
-In relation to this, outstanding trade receivable and total service income recognized as at and for the year ended December 31, 2020 amounted to ₱0.44 million and ₱0.39 million, respectively (see Note 5).
+In relation to this, outstanding trade receivable and total service income recognized as at and for the years ended December 31, 2021 and 2020 amounted to ₽1.82 million and ₽2.29 million, respectively, and ₽0.44 million and ₽0.39 million, respectively (see Note 5).

 Advances from affiliate pertain to payments made by CTX to the Parent Company for operational purposes subject to future liquidation.
-Outstanding payable as at December 31, 2020 amounted to P0.76 million (see Note 11).
+Outstanding payable as at December 31, 2021 and 2020 amounted to P0.13 million and P0.76 million, respectively (see Note 11).